DottoreTozzi/iSpindel-TCP-Server/INSTALL_en.md

 ### Update to 1.4.0, Firmware 5.8 and later:

 Again, ignore this if newly installing.
-If you are using the previous version, you will need to add yet 2 more columns to your database:
+If you are using the previous version, however, you will need to add yet 2 more columns to your database:

         mysql -u iSpindle -p
         (Password if unchanged: ohyeah)